-a.
-Current open defecation practice: In 10% of SANIMAS communities open defecation is still practiced regularly.

-• Current and previous sanitation practice:

-Sanitation practices before the SANIMAS implementation were for the very most part unsafe.
+- a.
+Current open defecation practice: In 10% of SANIMAS communities open defecation is still practiced regularly. - Results from beneficiary FGD and structured interviews: - Current and previous sanitation practice: Sanitation practices before the SANIMAS implementation were for the very most part unsafe.
 The few cases in which open defecation is currently still existing in SANIMAS communities are caused by missing freshwater household connections.